-Character Overview Example , Sign separating variables for formatting {7,10} - Net weight in adjustment unit with constant length of 10 characters, with right justification - Minus sign or left justification {7,-10} - Net mass in adjustment unit with constant length of 10 characters, with left justification : Sign proceeding formatting or time separator (i.e. hours, minutes and seconds) {7:0.000} - Net mass in adjustment unit always with three decimal places; {3:hh:mm:ss} - Current time in format: hour : minute : second. • First detected dot in a digit is recognized as separator of integer and decimal parts.
-Each following dot is ignored. {55:0.00} - Product's unit price always with two decimal places; {17:0.0000} - Measurements average, always with four decimal places; F V Formatting mass and quantities derivatives of mass in EAN13 code {7:V6.3} - Net mass in a form of EAN13 code (6-character code) with three decimal places
+Character Overview Example , Sign separating variables for formatting {7,10} - Net weight in adjustment unit with constant length of 10 characters, with right justification - Minus sign or left justification {7,-10} - Net mass in adjustment unit with constant length of 10 characters, with left justification

+: {7:0.000} - Net mass in adjustment unit always with three decimal places; {3:hh:mm:ss} - Current time in format: hour : minute : second.
+First detected dot in a digit is recognized as separator of integer and decimal parts.
+Each following dot is ignored.
+F Sign formatting digits to a chain of sign in format "-ddd.ddd" {7:F2} - Net mass in adjustment unit always with V Formatting mass and quantities {7:V6.3} - Net mass in a form of EAN13 code (6-character code) with three decimal places

-Т Formatting mass and quantities derivatives of mass in EAN128 code {7:T6.3} - Net mass in a form of EAN128 code with three decimal places; 1 Date separator between days, months and years , {2:yy/MM/dd} - Current date in format: year - month - day, where yy stand for two less meaningful characters of a year; 1 formatting function from the {2:yyVMMVdd} - Current date in format: year / month / day. {2:yy\:MM\:dd} - Current date in format: year : month : day.
+Т Formatting mass and quantities derivatives of mass in EAN128 code {7:T6.3} - Net mass in a form of EAN128 code with three decimal places; 1 Date separator between days, months and years {2:yy/MM/dd} - Current date in format: year - month - day, where yy stand for two less meaningful characters of a year; 1 formatting function from the {2:yyVMMVdd} - Current date in format: year / month / day. {2:yy\:MM\:dd} - Current date in format: year : month : day.
 Should "\" be used in literal meaning, insert \\;